 Level 1 interventions aim to teach alternate behavior so students can learn and demonstrate safe, respectful and responsible behavior.
 Staff are encouraged to try a variety of teaching and classroom management strategies.

 Level 2 interventions often involve support staff, both school-based and within the community, and/or the administrator.
 These interventions aim to increase the student's skills, positive view of schooling, and positive experience at school so that misbehavior is less likely to continue or escalate.

 Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
 The duration of the short-term suspension, if issued, is to be limited as much as possible while adequately addressing the behavior.
-In the case of repeated need for suspension, a plan of support (ex.
-Intervention Plan, Student Assistance Team, Community Resources) should be considered.
+In the case of repeated need for suspension, a plan of support (e.g. Early Intervention Plan, Student Assistance Team, MTSS-B Tier II or III Intervention, Community Resources) should be implemented.

 Level 4 violations have the potential to significantly impact the safety of the school environment.
 These violations may result in the removal of a student from the school environment due to the severity of the behavior.
 Such violations may involve the mandatory reassignment or expulsion of a student to another school or to an alternative program that will provide additional structure to teach appropriate behavior.

+2024-25 Omaha Public Schools Student Code of Conduct

-Level 4 Violations Level 1 Level 2 Level 3 Level 4 Administrative Response Arson Intentionally setting or attempting to set a fire on or in school property • • • Contact Fire Investigator Conduct a threat assessment Assault with Injury (Intentional) Assault of another person, including staff, when the student has knowingly and intentionally used force to cause personal injury • • Law enforcement may be contacted False Alarm/Bomb Threat Causing a substantial disruption to the school environment and/or placing students at risk by making a false report or activating an alarm • • • Law enforcement may be contacted Firearm Knowing and intentional possession, use or transmission of a firearm as defined in 18 U.S. Code 921 (see firearm definition in Glossary page 17) Per federal law, expulsion for one calendar year; law enforcement will be contacted Conduct a threat assessment Selling, Distributing, Intent to Distribute, or Attempting to Distribute, Alcoholic Beverages, or a Controlled/ Imitation Controlled Substance • • Law enforcement may be contacted Sexual Assault Sexual Assault in the first or second degree as defined in Nebraska Statutes 28-319 thru 28-320.01 see Glossary page 17 • Mandatory reassignment away from the victim or expulsion/Contact law enforcement/Report to the OPS Title IX coordinator Weapon (other than firearm) Knowing and intentional possession, handling, transmission, or use of any knife or dangerous weapon (see Glossary page 18 for listing and definition of a weapon) • • Law enforcement may be contacted Conduct a threat assessment For a note regarding level of response, see page 3.
-Full definitions for all violations can be found in the Glossary, beginning on page 12.
+Level 4 Violations Level 1 Level 2 Level 3 Level 4 Administrative Response Arson Intentionally setting or attempting to set a fire on or in school property • • • Law enforcement will be contacted Conduct a threat assessment Assault with Injury (Intentional) Assault of another person, including staff, when the student has knowingly and intentionally used force to cause personal injury • • Law enforcement may be contacted False Alarm/Bomb Threat Causing a substantial disruption to the school environment and/or placing students at risk by making a false report or activating an alarm • • • Law enforcement may be contacted Firearm Knowing and intentional possession, use or transmission of a firearm as defined in 18 U.S. Code 921 see firearm definition in Glossary, page 19 Per federal law, expulsion for one calendar year; law enforcement will be contacted Conduct a threat assessment Distribution Selling, Distributing, Intent to Distribute, or Attempting to Distribute Alcoholic Beverages, or a Controlled/ Imitation Controlled Substance • • Law enforcement will be contacted Sexual Assault Sexual Assault in the first or second degree as defined in Nebraska Statutes 28-319 thru 28-320.01 see Glossary, page 20 • Mandatory reassignment away from the victim or expulsion/ Law enforcement will be contacted/ Report to the OPS Title IX coordinator Weapon (other than firearm) Knowing and intentional possession, handling, transmission, or use of any knife or dangerous weapon see Glossary page 20 for listing and definition of a weapon • • Law enforcement may be contacted Conduct a threat assessment

+For information regarding level of response, see page 6.
+Full definitions for all violations can be found in the Glossary, beginning on page 15.